 Francis Hotel, 6 – 11 Queen Square, City Centre, Bath

-Proposals would not preserve or enhance the special character and appearance of the Bath Conservation Area or World Heritage Site, and would have an adverse impact on the setting of a Grade I heritage asset.
-The application is therefore contrary to the Planning (Listed Buildings and Conservation Areas) Act 1990, section 16 of the NPPF, and Policies B1, BD1, B4, CP6, D1, D2, D4, D6, D9, and HE1 of the Core Strategy and Placemaking Plan, and should be refused.
+The amount of proposed signage would fail to sustain the special architectural or historic interest of the listed building, and would neither preserve nor enhance the character and appearance of the conservation area, contrary to the Planning (Listed Buildings and Conservation Areas) Act 1990, Section 16 of the NPPF, and Policies CP6, D1, D2, D9, and HE1 of the Core Strategy and Placemaking Plan and should be refused or withdrawn.